Rising your being

 Ignoring this evidence is one of most severe weaknesses of traditional education systems where all students are enclosed in a room (the luckiest ones because many don’t even have a room) and they are “forced” to learn what the teachers (or the school) consider right and in the way the teachers (or the school) deem as correct.

 So, I cannot generalize in this regard.
 I will provide what worked for me and has worked for other people as well.
-I advise you judge by yourself and adopt what is more suitable for your specific situation.
+I advise you to judge by yourself and adopt what is more suitable for your specific situation.

 Personally, I’m an early bird.
 That is, my brain functions more effectively on early mornings.
 For some reason, after 10 pm, I feel very tired and don’t like to carry out any “work-related” task.
 However, I have no issues at all to wake up at 3 am to start my day.